scikit-learn/enhancement_proposals/slep023/proposal.rst

     teardown by MaxIterEstimator for fit

 It doesn't matter whether `MyCallback` is auto-propagated or not since there is no sub-estimator to propagate it to in that case.
-Then, let's consider the case where the estimator from the previous example is used in a meta-estimator that fits clones of its sub-estimator for different cross-validation folds:
+Next, consider the case where the estimator from the previous example is wrapped in a meta-estimator that fits clones of that sub-estimator for different cross-validation folds:

 .. code-block:: python